 Play is often predominantly social; uses communication and requires imaginative ability.
-In children with autism there can be a tendency for play to be solitary and limited to exploring sensory aspects or lining toys up in a rigid manner for much longer than in typical development.
+In autistic children there can be a tendency for play to be solitary and limited to exploring sensory aspects or lining toys up in a rigid manner for much longer than in typical development.
 Imitation may be difficult.
 Playing imaginatively may not be achieved to the same extent or in the same types of scenarios seen in typical development.
 In some older children, ability with memory and imitation can enable them to engage in imaginary scenarios, however, for some children this comes about as a result of rote copying of an activity they have seen other children engaged in; or that they have seen on TV, or in a film or book, rather than being self-generated.
 Of course, some typically developing youngsters will generate play scenarios based on these sort of experiences but are more likely to be able to deviate and develop them rather than adhering to the original format or content.

 Planning to develop your child’s play:

 First of all, become familiar with your child’s developmental level around play.
 This is key to playing with them and developing their play!
 Use the brief outlines of levels of play/social play in the previous charts.
 Which is/are your child predominantly interested in?
 Knowledge of his or her play level will help you to identify what strategies and playthings to use to engage with your child and try to develop their play.